Alpheus-godswill1/contact-form-send-email/README.md

 1. Only works when sending mail to an e-mail ending with a ```.net ``` or a ``` website email ```.
 If the configuration is done properly it will work.
 2. Note also this can only work if your website hosting provider supports ``` email aliases ``` .

+## Make sure to follow the steps in the code-snippets.txt file

 # Getting Started With The User Contact Form Email Forwarding Using PHP.
 >>  stay foolish, stay hungry .